 (Offered as BIOL 331, BCBP 331, and CHEM 331.)
 Structure and function of biologically important molecules and their role(s) in life processes.
 Protein conformation, enzymatic mechanisms and selected metabolic pathways will be analyzed.
 Additional topics may include: nucleic acid conformation, DNA/protein interactions, signal transduction and transport phenomena.
 Four classroom hours and four hours of laboratory work per week.
 Offered jointly by the Departments of Biology and Chemistry.

 Requisite: CHEM 221 and BIOL 191; CHEM 231 is a co-requisite.
 Anyone who wishes to take the course but does not satisfy these criteria should obtain permission from the instructor.
 Spring semester.
-Professors Williamson and Springer (Biology) and Jaswal (Chemistry).2015-16: Offered in Spring 2016
+Professors Williamson and Springer (Biology) and Jaswal (Chemistry).2016-17: Not offered

 This course explores how translational research applies neuroscience knowledge to prevent, treat, and cure brain diseases.
 After reviewing basic neuroanatomy, neuropathology, and neuronal cell biology, we will study Parkinson's, Huntington's, and Alzheimer's diseases, epilepsy, multiple sclerosis, AIDS and equine encephalitis, cerebrovascular disease, trauma, alcoholism and other intoxications, amyotrophic lateral sclerosis, and prion diseases.
 Dr. Robert Ferrante of the Boston University School of Medicine, and other neuroscientists doing translational research, will participate in the course.
 How are animal models of these diseases developed?
 What promises and problems arise in using animal models?
 How are pharmacological and other therapeutic strategies derived?
 How do we assess genetic influences on human nervous system diseases, and how should we use such knowledge?
 Two class meetings per week.